 Praised and critiqued, lauded and contested — John Boswell’s scholarship continues to provoke questions, inspire new academic work and in many ways set the bar high for LGBT religious scholarship.
 In February, 2006, CLGS brought together some of the leading voices in both academic and activist circles to consider the legacy of Boswell’s scholarship and the path it continues to chart for so much work that still needs to be done.
-CLGS was pleased to make that conference the occasion for establishing a special endowment fund to honor John Boswell’s life and scholarship, which brings leading scholars in LGBTQ religious studies to the PSR campus each spring semester for an annual lecture.
+CLGS was pleased to make that conference the occasion for establishing a special endowment fund to honor John Boswell’s life and scholarship by creating the annual CLGS John E. Boswell Lecture, which brings leading scholars in LGBTQ religious studies to the PSR campus each spring semester.

 In 1975 Dr. Boswell joined the Yale University faculty as an assistant professor after studying at the College of William and Mary and Harvard University.
 In 1990 he was named the A. Whitney Griswold Professor of History at Yale where he later served a two-year term as the chair of the history department.
 In 1987 he also helped organize the Lesbian and Gay Studies Center at Yale.